-Jason also serves on the Board of Methow Valley Long Term Recovery, a non-profit organization formed in 2014 to provide leadership for community-based post-fire and flood recovery activities in the Methow Valley.
-Jason is a graduate of The Evergreen State College in Olympia, WA and lives with his wife Valerie in the Methow Valley where he is happiest being outside hiking, biking, skiing, photographing and otherwise being inspired by the landscape and rural character he works to conserve.
+Jason is a graduate of The Evergreen State College in Olympia, WA and lives with his wife Valerie in the Methow Valley where he is happiest being outside hiking, biking, skiing, photographing and otherwise being inspired by an engaged community and a landscape defined by public lands.